Godfrey Barnsley

-Godfrey Barnsley (1805–1873) was a nineteenth-century British-American businessman and cotton broker who became one of the wealthiest people in the southeastern United States.
+Godfrey Barnsley (August 26, 1805 – June 7, 1873) was a British-American businessman and cotton broker who became one of the wealthiest people in the southeastern United States.

 Early life

-Barnsley was born on August 26, 1805, in Derbyshire, England.
-His father was George Barnsley, an English cotton mill owner and his mother was Anna (Hannah) Goodwin Barnsley.
-He also had an older brother named Joshua.
-Barnsley began working in the cotton business at his uncle Godfrey Barnsley's importing establishment in Liverpool, England.
-After Barnsley came to America, he too joined the cotton business and made his fortune.
+Barnsley was born in 1805 in Derbyshire, England.
+His father was George Barnsley, an English cotton mill owner, and his mother was Anna (Hannah) Goodwin Barnsley.
+He also had an older brother, Joshua.
+Barnsley began working in the cotton business at his uncle Godfrey Barnsley's importing establishment in Liverpool.

-In 1824, Godfrey Barnsley emigrated to America from Liverpool, England.
-At the age of eighteen, Barnsley moved to Savannah, Georgia.
-He arrived in Savannah with no money and no distinguished education.
-However, it was in Savannah that Barnsley made his fortune as a cotton broker and became one of the most affluent men in the American South through the cotton trade and shipping business.
+In 1824, Barnsley emigrated to the United States.
+At the age of eighteen, Barnsley settled in Savannah, Georgia.
+He arrived in Savannah with no money and no distinguished education; however, it was in Savannah that Barnsley made his fortune as a cotton broker and became one of the most affluent men in the American South through the cotton trade and shipping business.
 He also served as president of the Savannah Chamber of Commerce for several years.

 While living in Savannah, Barnsley met Julia Henrietta Scarbrough, the daughter of William Scarbrough, a wealthy shipbuilder and merchant.
-On December 24, 1828, at the age of twenty-five, Barnsley married Julia.
-Barnsley and Julia had eight children.
-In 1842, Julia's health began to decline and Barnsley decided to move his family to north Georgia, where he believed there would be a more healthful climate for Julia.
-Barnsley traveled from Savannah to Cass County (now Bartow County) on an expedition with three friends, William Henry Stiles, Reverend Charles Wallace Howard and Francis S. Bartow.
-Stiles traveled to north Georgia because he was looking for land for future development.
+On December 24, 1828, at the age of twenty-five, Barnsley married Julia, with whom he had eight children.
+In 1842, Julia's health began to decline and Barnsley decided to move his family to northern Georgia, where he believed there would be a more healthful climate for his wife.
+Barnsley traveled from Savannah to Cass County on an expedition with three friends, William Henry Stiles, Reverend Charles Wallace Howard and Francis S. Bartow.
+Stiles traveled to northern Georgia because he was looking for land for future development.
 Howard was on a geological survey.
-Barnsley sought to find land where he could build a home that would be away from the heat and threat of yellow fever and malaria prevalent of the Georgia Coast where he lived.
-He chose a piece of land in the small village of Adairsville, Georgia.
+Barnsley sought to find land where he could build a home that would be away from the heat and threat of yellow fever and malaria prevalent of the Georgia coast where he lived.
+He chose a piece of land in the small village of Adairsville.

 Barnsley's mansion

 On 10000 acre, Barnsley began construction of his mansion for Julia.
 He called his manor Woodlands, which later became known as Barnsley Gardens.
-He designed the gardens of the estate in the style of Andrew Jackson Downing.
-Downing was considered "America's first great landscape architect."
+He designed the gardens of the estate in the style of Andrew Jackson Downing, who was considered "America's first great landscape architect."
 Barnsley also brought in every known variety of roses to be planted in the garden.
 The mansion had twenty-four rooms and was designed in the style of an Italian villa.
 It had mantels of black and white marble imported from Italy and also had "unheard of conveniences, such as hot and cold running water."

 Barnsley had his house built on an acorn-shaped hill.
-An old American Indian, who worked with Barnsley, warned him not to build on that piece of property.
+An old Native American, who worked with Barnsley, warned him not to build on that piece of property.
 He explained that the site was sacred to the Cherokee and that anyone who tried to live on it would be cursed.
 Barnsley ignored the Indian's advice and started construction anyway.